 The deeds for the houses built at 319 Dartmouth and 321 Dartmouth also included a four foot wide easement across the rear of both lots allowing access to the alley for all three houses.

-Click here for an index to the deeds for 317 Dartmouth.
+Click here for an index to the deeds for 317 Dartmouth, and click here for further information about the land between the north side of Marlborough and Alley 419, from Clarendon to Dartmouth.

 On November 16, 1869, 317 Dartmouth was purchased from Hiram Bean by dry goods commission merchant Samuel Frothingham, Jr. He and his wife, Maria Louise (Whitredge) Frothingham, made it their home.
 They previously had lived at 110 Beacon.